Little Nightingale the Crier: Middle East

 In a Middle Eastern tale titled The Forsaken Queen, three sisters live in a kingdom by the sea and earn their living by selling the woolen articles they sew and weave at night.
 However, the local king forbids lighting lamps at night to protect the kingdom from pirates' night raids.
-One night, the king and his prime minister diguise themselves and mingle with the people, finding the only illuminated house in the city: the three sisters'.
+One night, the king and his prime minister disguise themselves and mingle with the people, finding the only illuminated house in the city: the three sisters'.
 They spy on their conversation: the elder sisters wish to marry the king's baker and cook, respectively, to have access to good food, while the youngest says she "dreams" of marrying the king and promises to bear him twins, a boy with half of his hair of gold and the other of silver, and a girl whose laugh can make the sun shine and whose sadness makes the rain come.
 The next morning, the king sends for the three sisters and scolds them for disobeying the royal decree, but fulfills their marriage wishes, the youngest sister, named Razan, marrying the king.
 However, the monarch gives her an ultimatum: either she gives birth to her promised twins, and live in luxury and comfort, or, failing that, she will be banished to a secluded house.
 Fortunately, Razan does give birth to her twins, to the chagrin of the king's two co-wives, who take the children and cast them in the river in a basket, and place little animals in the cradle.
 The twins are saved by the gardener, and given the names Firas (the boy) and Manal (the girl).
 They later decide to see the world, and sail on a raft that is found by a seaman (who is in reality a disguised king of fairies), who takes the twins as their own and raises them.
 Years later, the king of fairies gives the twins a magic ring that can summon a genie to help them, and the twins move out to their father's city, where they create a palace right in front of the king's with the ring's genie.
 The king's co-wives learn of the twins' survival and send an old midwife to get rid of them.
 She pays Manal a visit and talks to her about three wonderful objects that can enhance the grandiosity of their home: the joyous birds, the lighting gown, and the lady of the Fancy Garden, Lady Maliha herself.
 With the help and advice of an old man, Firas brings the birds: he takes a branch from the joyous tree, and plants it in his garden; the next day, a tree sprouts with a male and a female bird perched on it.
 He next quests for the lighting gown, which is given by the lady of the Fancy Garden, and is able to shine brilliantly at night.
 At the end of the tale, Lady Maliha joins the twins and invites the king for a feast at their palace, where she reveals the whole truth.